 1981 First Collective Agreement

-- March – First collective agreement signed, for the term of one year (1 Sept.
+- March – First collective agreement is signed for the term of one year (1 Sept.
 1980 – 31 Aug.
 1981).
 Big accomplishments included a 14% wage increase, standardized pay rates, a grievance procedure, overtime pay.
-Did not include the union security clause that the union wanted.
+The agreement did not include the union security clause that the union wanted.